basher/Web-UI-Boilerplate/ui/README.md

 - See [Parcel default Babel presets](https://parceljs.org/languages/javascript/#default-presets).
     - Note that `babel-eslint` has been [deprecated](https://github.com/babel/babel-eslint) in favour of `@babel/eslint-parser`.
     - `@typescript-eslint/parser` is also needed, due to TypeScript usage.
-    - Parcel leverages the `.browserslistrc` config to determine what level of transpilation to perform.
+    - Parcel leverages the `browserslist` config in `package.json` to determine what level of transpilation to perform.
 - See [Parcel differential bundling](https://parceljs.org/features/targets/#differential-bundling).

 ### TypeScript